YanqingXu/alien-signals-in-lua/README.en.md

-# Alien Signals - Lua Version
+# Alien Signals - Lua Reactive Programming System

 [简体中文 README](README.md)

+## Introduction

-This is a reactive system implemented in Lua, providing reactive programming capabilities similar to modern frontend frameworks.
-It offers a clean API for reactive data flow management and automatic dependency tracking.
+Alien Signals is an efficient reactive programming system implemented in Lua, inspired by reactive systems in modern frontend frameworks like Vue and React.
+It provides automatic dependency tracking and reactive data flow management capabilities for Lua applications through a clean and powerful API.

 ## Core Concepts